-SOCIAL INDICATOR RS DISCLOSURE ASPECT B1 Employment BI. - - Information on: the policies; and compliance with the relevant laws and regulations that have a significant impact on the issuer, relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
-Pages 4 and 27 to 31 BI.I Total workforce by gender, employment type, age group and geographic region.
+SOCIAL INDICATOR SOCIAL INDICATORS DISCLOSURE ASPECT B1 BI.
+Information on: Pages 4 Employment the policies; and and 27 to 31 - compliance with the relevant laws and regulations that have a significant impact on the issuer, relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
+BI.I Total workforce by gender, employment type, age group and geographic region.
 Page 27 B1.2 Employee turnover rate by gender, age group, geographical region.
-Not yet available ASPECT B2 Health and safety B2. - - Information on: the policies; and compliance with the relevant laws and regulations that have a significant impact on the issuer, relating to providing a safe working environment and protecting employees from occupational hazards.
-Page 28 Number and rate of work-related accidents.
+Not yet available ASPECT B2 B2.
+Information on: Page 28 Health and safety - the policies; and - compliance with the relevant laws and regulations that have a significant impact on the issuer, relating to providing a safe working environment and protecting employees from occupational hazards.
+B2.1 Number and rate of work-related accidents.
 Page 28 B2.2 Lost days due to work injury.
 Page 28 B2.3 Description of occupational health and safety measures adopted, how they are implemented and monitored.
 Page 28 ASPECT B3 Development and B3.
 Policies on improving employees' knowledge and skills for discharging duties at work.
 Description of training activities.
 Page 27 training B3.1 The percentage of employees trained, by gender and employee category.
 Page 28 B3.2 The average training hours completed per employee, by gender and employee category.
-Page 27 ASPECT B4 Labour standards B4. - - Information on: the policies; and compliance with relevant laws and regulations that have a significant impact on the issuer, relating to preventing child and forced labour.
-Page 4 B4.1 Description of measures to review employment practices to avoid child and forced labour.
-Page 4 B4.2 Description of steps taken to eliminate such practices when discovered.
+Page 27 ASPECT B4 B4.
+Information on: Page 4 Labour standards - the policies; and - compliance with relevant laws and regulations that have a significant impact on the issuer, relating to preventing child and forced labour.
+B4.1 Description of measures to review employment practices to avoid child and forced labour: Page 4 B4.2 Description of steps taken to eliminate such practices when discovered.
 Page 4 ASPECT B5 B5.
 Information relating to managing environmental and social risks of the supply chain.
 Pages 9 to 15 Supply chain B5.1 Number of suppliers by geographic region.
 Page 9 management B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, how they are implemented and monitored.
 Pages 9 to 15